CamCairns/NYT_article_classification/README.md

 This repo contains two separate directories:

 * `generate_corpus`: contains code to generate the nyt article corpus using the NYT API.
+A version of the corpus generated in 2015 is [available to download here](http://camcairns-nyt-corpus.s3-website.eu-west-2.amazonaws.com/nyt_corpus.tar.gz)
 * `classify_articles`: Self-contained classification script.
 Reads in the corpus, creates an 80:20 train/test split and applies a Naive Bayes model.
 Plots a confusion matrix and writes the 10 most dicriminating words for each article category.

 ### The NYT Article Search API